Physical Education Health Education

 Develops Health Education teachers who are:

-- Able to plan and implement effective health education
+- Able to plan and implement effective health education curricula and lessons

 - Able to assess needs and learning outcomes of their students